-To enter university you need to have diploma equal to Matura in Austria.
+You must have a diploma equal to Matura in Austria to enter university.
 The Matura is taken either in the 12th grade at General secondary schools (AHS), or in the 13th grade, at professional secondary schools (BHS).

 6. Grading system

 The grading scale runs from one (the best mark) to six.
-Students receiving a poor mark of five or six in several subjects may have to repeat a year, but this is rare.
-Given below are marks in the German grading system.
+Students receiving a poor grade of five or six in several subjects may have to repeat a year, but this is rare.
+Given below are the marks in the German grading system.

 - 1.0 – Excellent

 - 2.0 – Very good